33 Mind-Blowing Old-Fashioned Cleaning Tips That Actually Work

 "Acid is a great way to degrade materials," says Arthur Ruth, Vice President of Operations at Memphis Maids.
 "Lemon comes in handy because it helps to eliminate the solids that hang on the stained surface and it leaves it spotless."
-Just don't use lemon to remove stains from stone floors or counters, or the acid could degrade the porous material they're made from.
+Just don't use lemon to remove stains from stone floors or counters, or the acid could degrade the porous material they're made of.

 Or use a lemon to cut grease from your dishes.

 Want to get that greasy pile of dishes clean in no time?
 "Cut a lemon in half and use it on the greasy plate," suggests Ruth.
 Scrub the dish with the lemon to help loosen the grease, then follow up with traditional dish soap to remove any mess that remains.